DataDog/hiring-engineers/answers.md

 1. I opened the dashboard and saw you can export the JSON format:
 ![json_timeboard](https://user-images.githubusercontent.com/79612565/140169939-c2e37180-1c16-4cc0-be70-982650a39d72.png)

-2. I updated the code and decided to put all the widgets in one block
+2. I updated the code and decided to put all the widgets in one block:

 ````
 from datadog import initialize, api